GramKoski/making-aie-dev-easier-readthedocs/docs/convolution.rst

 Convolution Example
 ======================

-While, explicit convolution is not necessarily the most "natural" operation for the AI Engine.
+While explicit convolution is not necessarily the most friendly operation for the AI Engine.
 A simple example of 2D convolution with a 3x3 mask on an 8x8 image is provided for reference.

 Kernel code (kernel.cpp)
 --------------------------

+This 3x3 convolution kernel for the AI Engine illustrates direct memory access using the .data() method provided by the AI Engine API's buffer classes.
+The .data() method returns a random-access iterator, which behaves like a pointer and allows for array-style indexing and pointer arithmetic on the underlying buffer, enabling straightforward access to input, weight, and output data in contiguous memory regions

 .. code-block :: cpp